pzinemanas/sed_endtoend/README.md

 The repository has the following folders:

-    sed_endtoend --> Main source files for data generation, network models and callbacks. notebooks --> Jupyter notebooks for running the experiments. utils --> Some useful scripts to work with the dataset.
+    sed_endtoend --> Main source files for data generation, network models and callbacks. exps --> Jupyter notebooks to run the experiments. utils --> Some useful scripts to work with the dataset.